rosszurowski/micro-airtable-api/README.md

 Issues and PRs are welcome!
 If you'd like to contribute code, check out our [guide on how to contribute](https://github.com/rosszurowski/micro-airtable-api/blob/master/CONTRIBUTING.md)

+## Updating

+The `master` branch of this repository is what you will be deploying.
+To update to a new version with potential bugfixes, all you have to do is run the `now` command again and change the URL you call in your app!

 ## License

 [MIT](https://github.com/rosszurowski/micro-airtable-api/blob/master/LICENSE.md)